How to Choose a Retirement Home

 Continuing Care Retirement Communities

-Assisted living communities (in Pennsylvania, most are considered personal care communities) combine various choices in resident housing with additional supportive services perfect for those who find difficulty in living independently and desire the security of 24 hour staff support for unscheduled personal assistance.
+Personal care housing, which is similar to assisted living, combine various choices in resident housing with additional supportive services.
+A perfect alternative for those who find difficulty in living independently and desire the security of 24-hour staff support for unscheduled personal assistance.

 Nursing Care Facilities